-I offer a few consulting services, as time allows.
+I’m available for short-term high-impact consulting, typically in the form of workshops or deep-dives with your engineering teams or leaders.
 I’m also available for longer-term technical advisor roles.
-If any of these topics are interesting to your organization, please get in touch: firstname.lastname@example.org, or peterbourgon on Twitter, or peterbourgon on Keybase.
+If any of the following topics are interesting to your organization, please get in touch: firstname.lastname@example.org, or peterbourgon on Twitter, or peterbourgon on Keybase.

 I grew up with Prometheus at SoundCloud, I’ve worked in the observability-related developer tooling market, and I’ve built out an observability infrastructure at a global-scale organization.
 I have a good and intuitive understanding of what makes an observable distributed system, and I can help your organization level-up your logging, monitoring, and tracing.
 I’m recognized as a domain expert by industry groups like Gartner, and I’ve developed strategies to justify observability spend to upper management.

 Selected articles and talks on this area of expertise:

 Metrics, tracing, and logging disambiguated

 I wrote Go kit to address many of the problems that I’ve seen confound organizations as they attempt to balkanize their monoliths and improve their product velocity.
 If your organization is thinking about adopting microservices, or just needs some pointers from someone who’s seen all the ways it can go wrong, I can probably help.

 I’m not a microservices zealot: a more elegant monolith is often the better answer.
 I take the time to understand the history and inertia of your organization, and deliver specific, actionable advice.
 I’ve helped VPs and directors shape their engineering strategy, and teams of engineers improve their implementations.